Can I Get a Federal Job With a DUI? Gov Background Check Rules

 How Far Back Does a Federal Background Check Go?

 Some individuals asking: Can I get a federal job with a DUI?
-May have an old DUI on their record that they are worried about and wonder how far back does a federal background check go?
+May have an old DUI on their record that they are worried about and wonder how far back a federal records check can go?

 As mentioned, federal background checks are not subject to state laws that limit background check agencies to finding information regarding crimes that are 7 years or older.
 The only laws that the FBI background check must follow are the fairly limited parameters set by the FCRA,2 which currently has no limit on how far back a background check can go.